dhgarcia/dhgarcia.github.io/about.md

 <!-- TODO Manchester -->

-_Since 2019 I'm a **Postdoctoral Research Associate** at the [COGNITIVE ROBOTICS LAB](https://corolab.github.io/) in the Department of Computer Science, University of Manchester (United Kingdom)._
+_Since 2019 I'm a **Postdoctoral Research Associate** at the [COGNITIVE ROBOTICS LAB](https://corolab.github.io/) in the Department of Computer Science, University of Manchester (United Kingdom).
+Here I worked in the [MoveCare](research#movecare) project to provide, through artificial intelligence, assistance, activities and transparent monitoring to the elder at home._

+_From April 2020 I work as a **Postdoctoral Research Associate** at the Interaction Lab, School of Mathematical and Computer Sciences, Heriot-Watt University in research on Human-Robot Interaction in social robots for elderly care in the scope of the H2020 [SPRING](research#spring) project._

 _I speak Spanish and English.
 I did A1 level course for German (but can't remember much).
 I have learned and pick up in time a bit of French (but can't speak or understand much really) and Italian (know only the bad words :wink:).
 And I've been taught to say "arigato gozaimashita" in Japanese._

 _I liked sports (playing and watching), at school I was part of the football and baseball teams, I have also played, for hobby, basketball, softball, volleyball, tennis and padel.
 As a kid I was a yellow belt in karate (or maybe taekwondo, can't remember), I have also practice swimming, running, yoga and climbing.
 I would like to try rowing, surfing and tai chi.
 I love chess (but I don't count it as a sport)._